Professor Caroline Gargett from the Endometrial Stem Cell Biology Research Group at Hudson Institute

 In ABC’s Babytalk podcast, Professor Caroline Gargett National talks about the damage that can occur during childbirth, the options women have and the opportunities for new treatments.

-Endometriosis is not a sexy topic either, despite one in ten young women having the condition.
-Endometriosis takes up to 10 years to diagnose, and causes severe pelvic pain and infertility.
+One in ten women having endometriosis.
+The condition takes up to 10 years to diagnose, and causes severe pelvic pain and infertility.
 There is no cure and it often recurs after surgery.

 In this explainer in The Conversation, Professor Caroline Gargett and her team write about why it takes so long for endometriosis to be diagnosed.